OrinariLabs/Orinari_App/docs/README.md

 ## License

-NEPHARALabs is open source and available under the MIT License.
+ORINARILabs is open source and available under the MIT License.

 ## External Resources